 - A loss of, or change in, your normal sense of taste or smell (anosmia)

 - Shortness of breath

 Infections with mild symptoms (such as cold-like symptoms) or no symptoms at all are likely, though to what extent they occur is not yet known.

 How serious is a COVID-19 infection?

-We think there are many people with mild or moderate symptoms, but some people can become seriously ill and require treatment in hospital.
-Those most at risk of becoming seriously unwell are those with weakened immune systems, older people and those with pre-existing health conditions such as diabetes, cancer and chronic lung disease.
+The majority of people who have contracted Covid-19 locally have displayed mild or moderate symptoms, though some have become seriously ill, requiring hospital treatment.
+Those most at risk of becoming seriously unwell are those with a weakened immune system, particularly older people and those with pre-existing health conditions (such as diabetes, cancer and chronic lung disease).

 How does COVID-19 spread?

-Not everyone who has had close contact with someone confirmed as having COVID-19 has been infected or become ill (read more on close contacts here).
+Not everyone who has had close contact with someone infected is then confirmed to have COVID-19, however the risk is far greater (read more on close contacts here).